Showing posts with label fan fiction. Show all posts

 "This is nice," Stacy said.

 Pontius started to blush, a reddening in his neck and face.
-"Yeah, well, touching a dude is good for healing, or some New Age bullshit."
+"Yeah, well, touching a dude is good for healing."

 He had a thin, tight frame, small hard biceps, some cool tattoos, and the most beautiful hands.
 Why had Stacy never thought of asking him out?